Posts, California: Post family

+Post then built the first butcher shop in Castroville in 1870, where their two daughters Mary and Ellen were born.

 Big Sur home

-The family moved to the Soberanes Ranch in Big Sur where W.B was foreman.
+The family moved to the Soberanes Ranch in Big Sur, where Post was foreman.
 Ezequiel Soberanes operated a prosperous cattle and sheep ranch for 24 years in the area now known as Garrapata State Park.
 The Soberanes family, locally famed for their musical talents, offered their hospitality to other ranchers traveling along the coast to Monterey.